codey-sudo/FrontendQuiz/README-template.md

 ### Just Drafts for a plan of attack

+- Think about the transitions from one section to the rest.

 - Get ChatGPT to help with writing out or planning the core logic.